deadlocker8/SportTracker/README.md

     "userAgent": "MyUserAgent"
 }
 ```
-Where http://localhost:3000 is the address and port number of your GpxToImageRenderer instance started in step 1.
+`http://localhost:3000` is the address and port of your GpxToImageRenderer instance from step 1.
-Where `MyUserAgent` is an arbitrary string identifying your GpxToImageRenderer instance.
-This is necessary to comply with the OpenStreetMap tile server usage policy.
+`MyUserAgent` is an arbitrary string identifying your GpxToImageRenderer instance — necessary to comply with the OpenStreetMap tile server usage policy.

 ### Notifications